mcous/decoy/docs/usage/matchers.md

-# Loosening assertions with matchers
+# Asserting with matchers

 Sometimes, when you're stubbing or verifying calls (or really when you're doing any sort of equality assertion in a test), you need to loosen a given assertion.
 For example, you may want to assert that a dependency is called with a string, but you don't care about the full contents of that string.

-Decoy includes [decoy.matchers][], which has a set of Python classes with `__eq__` methods defined that you can use in rehearsals and/or assertions in place of actual values
+Decoy includes the [decoy.matchers][] module, which is a set of Python classes with `__eq__` methods defined that you can use in rehearsals and/or assertions in place of actual values

 ## Basic usage